CaelanDever/Automated-Web-Application-Deployment-and-Monitoring/README.md

 Phase 6: Scaling

-Add new Linode servers, deploy the app with Ansible, and update HAProxy and monitoring configurations.
+Add new Linode servers, deploy the app with Ansible and update HAProxy.

 _________________________________________________________________________________________________________________